mysteriumnetwork/documentation/content/developers/node.md

 To explore everything TequilAPI can do, we host its Swagger docs on: https://tequilapi.mysterium.network/

-Or check the Swagger docs of your own node which are available on the same port as the TequilAPI: http://localhost:4050/docs.
+Feel free to check the Swagger docs of your own node which are available on the same port as the `TequilAPI`: http://localhost:4050/docs.

 ### Testing